Russia says Syrian opposition could defeat government

 The United States says the Geneva agreement sent a clear message that Assad should quit, but Russia contends that it did nothing of the kind.

-"Time is working against Assad and Russia realizes that," said Fyodor Lukyanov, the well-connected editor of the journal Russia in Global Affairs.
+"Time is working against Assad and Russia realises that," said Fyodor Lukyanov, the well-connected editor of the journal Russia in Global Affairs.

 "I think a diplomatic solution is no longer possible and, since the world would not let Assad win, the opposition assumes sooner or later it will seize power by force," he said.